 If you're planning a huge shop, go to MySupermarket* and it'll compare the cost of goods at the big online supermarkets.
 These prices are similar even if you go in-store.

 Our Festive Fivers contest challenges forumites to come up with the best 'make or buy' sub-£5 presents.
-Among the inspirational ideas was the 12 Dates of Christmas, an inspirational date night package for someone you love (or lust after) - from a picnic in the park to a candlelit bubble bath.
+Among the inspirational ideas was the 12 Dates of Christmas, a date night package for someone you love (or lust after) - from a picnic in the park to a candlelit bubble bath.

 Remember, kids aren’t retail snobs